aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-low-latency-tuning.md

 For more information, see [Placing pods on specific nodes using node selectors](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.5/html-single/nodes/index#nodes-scheduler-node-selectors).

-### Scheduling a workload onto a worker with real-time capabilities
+### Scheduling a workload onto a worker with real-time capabilities {#node-tuning-operator-scheduling-workload-onto-worker-with-real-time-capabilities_cnf-master}

 Use label selectors that match the nodes attached to the machine config pool that was configured for low latency by the Node Tuning Operator.
 For more information, see [Assigning pods to nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

-### Reducing power consumption by taking CPUs offline
+### Reducing power consumption by taking CPUs offline {#node-tuning-operator-disabling-CPUs-for-power-consumption_cnf-master}

 You can generally anticipate telecommunication workloads.
 When not all of the CPU resources are required, the Node Tuning Operator allows you take unused CPUs offline to reduce power consumption by manually updating the performance profile.